JohanBlome/encapp/README.tests.md

 Format is `list([framenum, "key", "type", value])`.
 Note that the list should be sorted by framenum.

 Any key that can be passed in the `param` `Bundle` dictionary (i.e. any `PARAMETER_KEY_*` key) can be passed here:
+* "drops": null
+  * optional: if added, it will cause a frame to be dropped
+  * refers to absolute frames being sent to the encoder
+    * if combined with "duration", it will cause only 1 frame drop per entry
+* "dynamic-framerate": int
+  * optional: if added, it will adjust the frame rate passed to the encoder, effectively dropping frames
+  * refers to absolute frames being sent to the encoder
 * "video-bitrate": `PARAMETER_KEY_VIDEO_BITRATE` in MediaCodec
   * change a video encoder's target bitrate on the fly
 * "request-sync": `PARAMETER_KEY_REQUEST_SYNC_FRAME` in MediaCodec